How to Photograph Fireworks: Camera Settings & Tips

-Whether it’s Independence day or New Years there are plenty of opportunities to photograph fireworks throughout the year.
+Whether it’s Independence day or New Years there are plenty of opportunities to capture fireworks throughout the year.
 In this article I’ll go over firework photography tips including the best settings for fireworks photos and what gear you’ll need.
+This guide is made for beginners and pros alike so no matter your skill level I’m hoping you learn something.

 Typically firework shows can last 15 to 30 minutes so being prepared before hand will help you get the best shots.
 You’ll have very little time to fiddle with settings and gear.